Christendom Condemned Links

 The old God has a "great" chronologically predetermined plan of salvation where salvation means to be accounted righteous and "marked in God's book" for resurrection or translation at some later time.
 In contrast, the ideal God would not have a chronologically determined agenda, but would make it so salvation, which means nothing less than to be free from all lack, pain, danger or harm of any kind, including that of the flesh, would be imminently available.
 He would have an easy, simple, pleasant, elegant, and spiritual way to achieve the entire package of .

-The old false God is that of the Old Testament; the new false God is that of the New Testament, because both are fashioned on a mythological paradigm of God.
-Neither of these adequately reflect the character and message of Jesus.
+The old false God is that of the Old Testament; the new false God is that of the New Testament, because both are fashioned on a mythological foundations or paradigm of God.
+Neither of these justly nor adequately reflect the character and message of Jesus.